-Martyn Coutts is a performance maker, dramaturg and video artist.
+Martyn Coutts is a performance maker, dramaturg, video artist and lecturer.

 Martyn was born in Aberdeen, Scotland.
 His father is from Glasgow, Scotland and his mother was Cape Coloured from Cape Town, South Africa.
 Martyn grew up in nipaluna/Hobart in lutrawita/Tasmania on Palawa lands.
 He now lives and works on Wurundjeri lands of the Kulin nation in Narrm/ Melbourne.

-Martyn has been at the forefront of a decade long movement to have performance work that sits outside of regular frames recognised, toured and supported in Australia.
+Martyn has been at the forefront of a decade-long movement to have performance in non-traditional spaces and contexts recognised, toured and supported in Australia.
 His work with LALA (Live Art List Australia), with Field Theory and on funding panels has created strong advocacy for experimental performance, live art and participatory practice throughout the country.

 Martyn holds a postgraduate diploma in Animateuring (Theatre Making) from the Victorian College of the Arts (VCA) and is undertaking a MA from Royal Melbourne Institute of Technology with a focus on cultural policy.
-He is a lecturer at the VCA in video for stage and also technology and design for postdramatic theatre.
-He has a strong interest in the Asia Pacific and he is currently pursuing academic studies that focus on research into the cultural and creative sectors and how they intersect with national identity and soft power.
+He is a lecturer at the VCA (University of Melbourne) in Vision for the stage and Frontiers of Design for postdramatic theatre.
+He has a strong interest in the Asia-Pacific and his research focus is on the cultural and creative sectors and how they intersect with national identity and soft power.

-Martyn is the Director of New Movement, a research organisation exploring civic and social movements across the Asia-Pacific.
+Martyn is the Director of New Movement, a research organisation exploring cultural, civic and social movements across the Asia-Pacific.
 New Movement created Shell Game, a one-on-one performance work exploring tensions in the South China Sea that has toured to Brisbane, Melbourne, Perth and will be performed at SUE (Series of Unexpected Encounters) in South Australia in October 2019.
-His work Body Politic has been shown in Taipei, Adelaide and Singapore.
-He created and performed Sensitive Words, a 24 hour online vigil for the 30th anniversary of the Tiananmen Square Massacre on June 4th, 2019.
+The performance work Body Politic has been shown in Taipei, Adelaide and Singapore.
+He created and performed Sensitive Words, a 24-hour online vigil for the 30th anniversary of the Tiananmen Square Massacre on June 4th, 2019.
 New work The Fire Within, a work exploring the intersection of public space and democracy will premiere in Melbourne in February 2020.

-Martyn’s creative projects are collaborative, site-reponsive and use ubiquitous technologies in new and interesting ways.
+Martyn’s creative projects are collaborative, site-responsive and use ubiquitous technologies in new and interesting ways.
 His Green Room award nominated work I Think I Can (with Sam Routledge) has been presented ten times around Australia since its premiere in 2013, it has toured internationally to the US, UK, Taiwan, Canada and the Netherlands.
 Other works include the Green Room nominated Operation, the Ars Electronica Pris shortlisted project Wayfarer and Computer Boy (shown at Performance Space, Sydney).
-He is Co-Director for the interactive audio app Against The Tide, which will launch in late 2019.

 As a founding member of artist collective Field Theory, Martyn has been involved in all of their projects since 2009.
 Field Theory were named ‘Cultural Leaders’ in the field of Live Art in 2011 by the Australia Council.
 He was part of the team that produced the 2014 and 2015 mini-festival of site-specific works called Site Is Set.
 He was the co-project lead of The Stadium Broadcast in Christchurch, NZ in 2014, 9000 minutes at Queen Victoria Market 2016, Final Visions at ACCA in 2017 and Delta Sierra Juliet a commission by Kingston City Council in 2019.
 He was the founding editor of LALA (Live Art List Australia) a 4 year web document that tracked the rise of Live Art in Australia between 2009 and 2013.